 Note 1:

-To simplify the calculation of the path difference of the waves ℓA and ℓB, we assumed that the shield distance d is much larger than the slit width a.
-Then the angles αA and αB are approximately equal (denoted α) and the directions of the two waves can be considered parallel, and the path difference of the ℓA and ℓB paths will be given by the distance Δℓ.
-(In the figure, due to the failure to satisfy the condition a << d, it does not look like this, of course).
+To simplify the calculation of the path difference of the wavesℓA and ℓB, we have assumed that the shield distance d is much larger than the slit width a.
+Then the angles αA and αB are approximately equal (denoted α) and the directions of the two waves can be considered parallel, and the path difference of the paths ℓA and ℓB is given by the distance Δℓ.
+(In the figure, of course, it does not look like this because the condition a << d is not satisfied).

 We know from wave optics (or from the reasoning derived above) that the path difference for the minimum condition must be equal to twice the odd multiples of half the wavelength.